mozilla/ecosystem-platform/docs/how-tos/using-twilio-locally.md

 For almost all test cases we can rely on Twilio magic phone numbers.
 These numbers represent different possible success and error states when sending out messages.
 For example, when a sending a valid text message use `+15005550006` as the from number and any valid number as the ‘to’ phone number, the SMS will appear to go through.
 Note, that using a non real phone number like `+12345678900` for the `to` phone number is a good idea, since it avoids hardcoding a potentially real phone number, and this is also a magic number that plays nicely with Twilio's lookup api.
 For more examples and ideas for testing, see the recovery-phone integration tests @ `fxa-auth-server/test/remote/recovery_phone_tests.js`.

+Another trick for testing confirmation codes with magic numbers is ‘peeking’ at the redis database state.
+Each confirmation code is stored in redis until it’s verified.
+The simplest way to look at redis is to `redis-commander` (`npm install -g redis-commander`).
+This will bring up a web ui, and let you browse through all the values saved in Redis.
+Codes for recovery-phones will be held under keys prefixed with `recovery-phone:`.

 For more info about testing and magic phone numbers in general check out the following Twilio docs: